post-self/marsh.post-self.ink/content/_index.md

-*Marsh* is a new project by Madison Scott-Clary set within the [Post-Self](https://post-self.ink) universe.
+*Marsh* is a new project by Madison Rye Progress set within the [Post-Self](https://post-self.ink) universe.
 It was successfully funded by a Kickstarter!
 Feel free to read about that process [here](/kickstarter)

 [![Banner](/draft-banner.jpg)](https://www.kickstarter.com/projects/drabmakyo/marsh)
 <p class="buy">